Meatloaf: Europe

-In Italy, meatloaf is polpettone and can be filled with eggs, ham and cheese, and other ingredients.
+In Italy, meatloaf is called polpettone and can be filled with eggs, ham and cheese, and other ingredients.

-The Macedonian rolat is similar dish to the Middle Eastern kofta.
+The Macedonian rolat is similar to the Middle Eastern kofta.
 Ground beef is rolled and cooked until brown.
 It can be cooked with vegetables and various sauces.

-The Dutch version of meatloaf is gehaktbrood 'minces loaf' and can be eaten warm or cold.
+The Dutch version of meatloaf is gehaktbrood 'minced loaf' and can be eaten warm or cold.
 Slavink is sometimes thought of as a small meatloaf, though it is pan-fried.

-In Polish cuisine, pieczeń rzymska ("Roman roast") or klops is made of ground pork, beef, onions and garlic, with an obligatory hard boiled egg inside.
+In Polish cuisine, pieczeń rzymska 'Roman roast' or klops is made of ground pork, beef, onions and garlic, with an obligatory hard boiled egg inside.

 In Romanian cuisine, drob is similar to other minced meat dishes in the region like the Bulgarian rulo Stefani or the Hungarian Stefánia meatloaf.
 The major difference is that drob is always made with lamb organs (or a mixture of lamb organs and pork or veal), and the hard boiled eggs in the centre are optional.

-Swedish meatloaf is köttfärslimpa 'minced meat-loaf' and is usually made from a mixture of ground pork and beef.
-It is served with boiled or mashed potatoes, brown sauce gravy, often made from the meat juice that comes from cooking the meatloaf, and lingonberry jam.
+Swedish meatloaf is called köttfärslimpa 'minced meat-loaf' and is usually made from a mixture of ground pork and beef.
+It is served with boiled or mashed potatoes, brown sauce gravy, often made from the meat juices released from cooking the meatloaf, and lingonberry jam.
 It is also used thinly sliced as a spread on sandwiches.

-In the UK, there are regional pork meatloaf dishes known as haslet, which can be eaten cold or hot.
-Gala pie is a meat loaf widely available at deli counters in the UK.

-In British English, haslet or acelet is a pork meatloaf with herbs, originally from Lincolnshire.
-The word is derived from the Old French hastilles meaning entrails.
-In Lincolnshire, haslet (pronounced /ˈhæslɪt/ locally) is typically made from stale white bread, minced pork, sage, salt and black pepper.[1]
+In the UK, haslet or acelet is a pork meatloaf dish with herbs originally from Lincolnshire, which can be eaten cold or hot.
+The word is derived from the Old French hastilles, 'entrails'.
+In Lincolnshire, haslet is typically made from stale white bread, minced pork, sage, salt and black pepper.
 It is typically served cold with pickles and salad, or as a sandwich filling.
-In England, it is occasionally sold on a delicatessen counter.
+In England, it is occasionally sold at a delicatessen counter.
+Gala pie is another variety of meatloaf widely available at deli counters in the UK.